couchbase/cbft/DESIGN.md

 on its cbft node to reflect the latest plan, including starting and stopping any PIndexes on the local cbft node.

-## A PIndex instance creates DCP feeds
+## DCP Streams Are Started

-A PIndex instance creates DCP feeds, using the cluster map from the ns-server, creating connections to the appropriate KV-engines.
+A PIndex includes enough information for the cbft system to start DCP feeds or streams, using the cluster map from the ns-server, where cbft can create DCP connections to the appropriate KV-engines.

 Since the plan includes the assignment of source partitions (or VBuckets) to every PIndex, the DCP streams that are created will have